 About "The Sisters" ...

-A feature of a trip to North East Inlet is the view you get across to East and West Sister Islands.
+A feature of a trip to North East River is the view you get across to East and West Sister Islands.

 These were one of the very first features to be recorded on a map here, though to look at them from the mainland is to get no clue as to why they might have earned their name.

 To appreciate this you need to see the view of The Sisters as drawn by Peter Fannin from the deck of the H.M.S.
 Adventure in March 1773.Here he notes that they "appear like so many sails as you come from Cape Barren."

 The appropriateness of the island's title was commented on by Matthew Flinders in 1798 when he noted that "The Sisters were very well named by Captain Furneaux, being much alike: they may be seen eight or ten leagues."

 The present day coastline around Flinders Island is a result of sea levels rising and stablising at their present day level around 6,000 years ago.